AdamCiuris/nixos/readme.md

 git clone git@github.com:AdamCiuris/nixos.git && cd nixos && bash link
 ```

 `bash link` clears everything in your /etc/nixos and remakes.
+It will default to the last nixos system built.

+`link` also accepts nixpkgs.lib.nixosSystem names from flake.nix as an argument.
+Different options are nixos, lock, and compclub.

 <h3>How to use (home-manager standalone):</h3>